Anarchist architecture: Examples

 Another example of anarchist architecture is the tents and makeshift buildings during activist occupations, such as during the Occupy movement.
 Activists across the world built camps to occupy public spaces and protest against economic injustice.
 Refugees or displaced people who are forced to build improvised housing in semi-permanent camps could also be described as anarchitecture.

 Building cooperatives where people work together to construct houses could be considered as anarchitecture.
 British-Asian and West-African communities in the United Kingdom created housing cooperatives during the 1960s, where individuals would pay to join, take a loan from a fund and pay it back with no interest as a way to fund the construction of their houses.

 Some associations, such as the South London Housing Association (SOLON), were created with the objective of remodeling pre-existing houses.
 They became more active after the Housing Act (1974), that raised the funding for housing cooperatives in London.
 SOLON "was run on worker co-operative collectivist principles", where even the tenants were part of the association.
 In SOLON's case, even though the tenant had a lot to say about the reformations, the final decisions were made by the architect and the owner of the property.

 In some cases, associations were created to disrupt government building efforts, such as the Architects' Revolutionary Council (ARC), created in 1974.
-Leaded by Brian Anson, it had the objective of destroying the architectural establishment from England, specially RIBA, and invited architects to work directly for the population.
+Led by Brian Anson, it had the objective of destroying the architectural establishment from England, specially RIBA, and invited architects to work directly for the population.
 ARC constantly interfered with RIBA's demolishing activities.